swcarpentry/good-enough-practices-in-scientific-computing/index.md

     > way to think of it is "things that are edited directly" and
     > "things that are not".

+    > **External Scripts**
+    >
+    > If `src` is for human-readable source code, and `bin` is for
+    > compiled binaries, where should projects put scripts that are
+    > executed directly—particularly ones that are brought in from
+    > outside the project?
+On the one hand, these are written in the
+    > same languages as the project-specific scripts in `src`; on the
+    > other, they are executable, like the programs in `bin`.
+The answer
+    > is that it doesn't matter, as long as each team's projects follow
+    > the same rule.
+As with many of our other recommendations,
+    > consistency and predictability are more important than
+    > hair-splitting.

 6.  ***Name all files to reflect their content or function.
 (4f)*** For example, use names such as `bird_count_table.csv`, `manuscript.md`, or